-(this mini-post is part of a series about good testing practices)
+This mini-post is part of a series about good testing practices, which I also presented at a couple of conferences.

 Another problem that makes it more difficult to understand tests is unclear language.